lati111/laravel_datatables/readme.md

 Toggling the activity state in this way triggers the `onItemEnableEvent` and `onItemDisableEvent` event callbacks, if any are given.
 These callbacks return the dataprovider instance and the specific item that was toggled.

 #### Using filtering
 The dataproviders also contain a dynamic filtering system, and support for that has been built into the receivers as well.
 You may add your own filters by implementing them through `getFilters()`.

-By default the option for filter checkboxes is also built in.
+##### Filter checkboxes
 If a checkbox has the `{dataproviderID}-filter-checkbox` class, where dataproviderID is the ID of the dataprovider, it will be automatically added as a filter.
 The `name` attribute must match the name of the filter you want to use.
 To declare what should be filtered on, you can add the following attributes:
 - `data-checked-operator`: The operator to pass to the filter when this element is checked, as declared in the filter.
 - `data-checked-value`: The value to filter on passed to the filter when this element is checked.
 - `data-unchecked-operator`: The operator to pass to the filter when this element is unchecked, as declared in the filter.
 - `data-unchecked-value`: The value to filter on passed to the filter when this element is unchecked.

+##### Filter dataselect
+If a dataselect has the `{dataproviderID}-data-filter-select` class, where dataproviderID is the ID of the dataprovider, it will be automatically added as a filter.
+The `name` attribute must match the name of the filter you want to use.
+To declare what should be filtered on, you can add the following attributes:
+- `data-operator`: The operator to use for this filter.

+##### Filter inputs
+If an input element has the `{dataproviderID}-filter-input` class, where dataproviderID is the ID of the dataprovider, it will be automatically added as a filter.
+The `name` attribute must match the name of the filter you want to use.
+To declare what should be filtered on, you can add the following attributes:
+- `data-filled-operator`: The operator to pass to the filter when the input value is not empty, as declared in the filter.
+- `data-empty-operator`: The operator to pass to the filter when the input value is unset, as declared in the filter.
+- `data-empty-value`: The value to filter on passed to the filter when the input value is unset.

 #### Using events
 The datalists also have a number of available events that you can call **before** initialization of the datalist.
 These events are triggered at certain points, allowing you to inject code into the datalist without having to create a whole new class for it.
 Below follows a list of events.